feltcoop/svelte-mutable-store/README.md

 public domain ⚘ [The Unlicense](license)

-Feel free to copypaste and modify this code wherever you wish, there's no need to drag a license file around with you.
+Feel free to copypaste and modify this code wherever you wish;
+there's no need to drag a license file around with it.
 Attribution is appreciated but you do you.